acoppes/acoppes/site/_posts/2024-10-15-why-participate-in-jams-if-i-have-a-game.markdown

 </span>
 </div>

 Before joining this jam I asked myself if I should do it or not.
-One of the main reasons I had the last year for doing small games and participating in game jams was to find a game to work on but now I have Ship Miner.
-So, I have to consider if the other reasons are important enough for me compared to investing time in my game.
+One of the main reasons for doing small games and participating in game jams last year was to find a game to work on but now that I have Ship Miner I have to consider if the other reasons are important enough for me compared to investing time in my game.

 These could be a list of reasons I might consider when joining a game jam: